NCAS-CMS/cf-python/docs/source/tutorial.rst

    [[0  1  0]
     [0 -- --]]

+Note it is preferable to access the data type, number of dimensions, dimension sizes and number of elements of the coordinate construct via the construct's attributes, rather than the attributes of the `cf.Data` instance that provides representative values for each cell.
+This is because the representative cell values for geometries are optional, and if they are missing then the construct attributes are able to infer these attributes from the bounds.

 When a field construct containing geometries is written to disk, a CF-netCDF geometry container variable is automatically created, and the cells encoded with the :ref:`compression <Compression>` techniques